JoselleAstrid/fzerogx-docs/README.md

 - [Custom machine color swaps in Machine Settings](miscellaneous/custom_color_swaps.md)
 - [Internal ID numbers of machines and courses](miscellaneous/ids.md)

-Memory-watch tools are powerful, but the best research comes from combining that with a base of knowledge built by high-level players over the years.
+Memory watch and debugger tools are powerful, but the best research comes from combining that with a base of knowledge built by high-level players over the years.
 Thanks to the F-Zero GX players from [F-Zero Central](http://fzerocentral.org/) and elsewhere for building up that knowledge.

 This repository and its author(s) are not affiliated with Nintendo or the game's creators.